Benohene/pb_majestic_cloding/README.md

 ### Amazon AWS

-This project utilizes AWS for the storage of online media and static files because Heroku lacks the ability to retain such data.
+This project utilizes AWS for the storage of online media and static files because Heroku cannot retain such data.

 After setting up an AWS account and signing in, proceed with the following sequence of actions to establish the connection for your project.
 Ensure that you are currently on the AWS Management Console page.